YesterdaysCoffee/TrideX_17/README.md

   - Tool-head wiring?
 CANbus only (well, maybe USB...)

 # 9mm Belts?
 Yes, I have started drawing up a gantry using 9mm X/Y belts.
-I expect the X linear rail will change.
+The X linear rail might change.

 # Features and Improvements:
   - NEMA 17 steppers for X and Y